AcaciaLinux/leaf/README.md

 ### Dependencies

-leaf currently has to be built from scratch you will need the following dependencies installed on your build and run environment:
+leaf currently has to be built from scratch.
+You will need the following dependencies installed on your build and run environment:

 ```bash
 libcurl